 We usually use it with the gas turbine, a rotating compressor.
 It draws the air through a filter to remove the dust.

 The rotary blades in the compressor push the air through the stationary blades to raise the pressure of this air; So, we can say that we use the compressor to have a high-pressure air.

-We use this device to recover the heat from the exhaust gases to heat the air output from the compressor.
+We use this device to recover the exhaust gases’ heat from heating the compressor’s air output.

-As the exhaust passes through the regenerator before releasing it to the atmosphere.
+As the exhaust passes through the regenerator before releasing it into the atmosphere.

-It’s one of the most important components of the plant as the high-pressure air from the compressor enters it to be heated up to a high temperature (3000 F), a burner injected oil to the chamber at high pressure to heat the air then we apply this high pressure, high-temperature air to the gas turbine.
+It’s one of the most important components of the plant as the high-pressure air from the compressor enters it and heats up to a high temperature (3000 F), a burner injects oil into the chamber at high pressure to heat the air then we apply this high pressure, high-temperature air to the gas turbine.

 It’s the heart of the plant.
-The hot high pressure, high-temperature air passes through the turbine causes the gases on the gas turbine blades to expand and causes rotation of these blades to the intended mechanical work, after that the exhaust gasses are applied to the regenerator.
+The hot high pressure, high-temperature air passes through the turbine causes the gases on the gas turbine blades to expand and causes rotation of these blades to the intended mechanical work; after that, the exhaust gasses have applied to the regenerator.